ArdeshirV/ArdeshirV.Forms/README.md

 # dotNetMySpecialForms
-My own version of everyday forms like About Box, Error Handler, Splash Screen and my base windows form.
+My own version of everyday windows forms like About Box, Error Handler, Splash Screen and my base windows form.